How To Easily Make Matcha At Home? (5 Bamboo Whisk Matcha Alternatives)

+The traditional way to make matcha is using a bamboo whisk, but do you actually need one?
 Despite how much I love matcha, I saw no need for a traditional matcha bamboo whisk for a really long time.

 The reality is that there are so many alternative ways to make matcha using household items, and some that you probably already own.
+Here are 5 bamboo whisk matcha alternatives that are great to use, especially when you’re just starting out making matcha.

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!